42ajakob/portfolio_calc/README.md

 # A simple Portfolio weight calculator written in python for investment
-Takes your Index Funds returns over the given amount of time as input.
+Takes a file (portfolio_example.txt) that gives [ETFs return value] | [start date] | [end_date] as input.
-Returns weights, total return, annual rate.
+Returns ETFs weight, annual rate and annual rate based on the weight distribution.
-Based on each Index Funds performance.
+The weight calculation is based on each Index Funds performance over it's period of time.

 # Why does it exists?
 To have a convient way to do the math of my portfolio for me lol.